The Lighthouse (2019) - Review

 Plot & Thoughts

 Ephraim Winslow (Robert Pattinson) and Thomas Wake (Willem Dafoe) are two New England lighthouse keepers who get dropped off at a lighthouse to manage and watch over the place.
-Wake is a veteran of the lighthouse and has been doing this kind of a work for a long time, while Winslow is still a rookie.
-As is typical in these type of relationships, the higher-ranked veteran does the easier work of looking after the light while the young rookie does the manual labor of moving materials around, making repairs, etc. Wake is a grumpy old sailor who likes to drink, while Winslow is a pretty quiet fellow who prefers sobriety.
-Though, he eventually begins to partake to get along better with his partner.
-Wake shares some superstitions, stories, and other tidbits of wisdom that serve as foreshadowing hints at what’s to come and sets up the two for the inevitable madness that will overtake them both.
+Wake is a veteran of the lighthouse and has been doing this kind of work for a long time, while Winslow is still a rookie.
+As is typical in these types of relationships, the higher-ranked veteran does the easier work of looking after the light while the young rookie does the manual labor of moving materials around, making repairs, etc. Wake is a grumpy old sailor who likes to drink, while Winslow is a pretty quiet fellow who prefers sobriety.
+However, he eventually begins to partake to get along better with his partner.
+Wake shares some superstitions, stories, and other tidbits of wisdom that serve as foreshadowing hints at what’s to come and set up the two for the inevitable madness that will overtake them both.

 lighthouse_03.jpg